Judith Graham Pool Postdoctoral Research Fellowships

-Candidates for the JGP Postdoctoral Research Fellowship must have completed doctoral training and apply for the JGP fellowship award from a doctoral, postdoctoral, internship or residency training program.
+Candidates for the JGP Postdoctoral Research Fellowship must have completed doctoral training and be enrolled or will be enrolled in a doctoral, postdoctoral, internship or residency training program at the time of award disbursement.
 Individuals with more than six years of experience since completing doctoral training are not eligible to apply.
 Established investigators or faculty members are also not eligible.

 U.S. citizenship is not required, but prospective candidates must be affiliated with a U.S.-based organization (such as a university, college, hospital, government agency and/or lab).
 Only investigators associated with a non-commercial institution will be eligible for NHF grant funding.

 The JGP fellowship recipient will be expected to spend at least 80% of their working time on the funded research project.
 The remaining 20% may be devoted to teaching and/or other clinical/research work at their institution.
 The JGP award recipient and his/her mentor(s) are expected to remain with their institution for the duration of the project being funded.
 Letters of support signed by appropriate officials of the institution will be required as part of the application.